 - A “one-and-done” garden project in which you do basic landscaping, plant installation, or seed sowing.

 - A weekly visit to the client's home for cleanup, pruning, and watering as part of an ongoing maintenance agreement.

 As you spend more time with clients, you will better understand what they require.
 In response to client feedback, you can offer different-length appointment times and change your service listing.

-In summary, you'll need a business calendar to track your time and a ledger system to track your money at the very least.
-A small business software program may include a combined calendar function for scheduling and a spreadsheet function for keeping track of your finances.
+A small business software program may include a combined calendar function for scheduling and a spreadsheet function to track your finances.

 You could start as a sole trader and then expand to hire employees, or you could plan to hire a dedicated workforce from the start.
 Your company will thrive rather than flounder if you hire the right people.

 A recruitment strategy is necessary for determining the roles you need to hire, the types of candidates you're looking for, and the qualifications or experience you'll need.

 For example, you may require a part-time bookkeeper or sales administrator to assist with the physical aspects of your business.